Japanese Health Insurance Options for Expats and International Citizens

-From teaching English as a second language to working in the high tech sector, Japan’s expat scene is diverse and dynamic.
+From teaching English as a second language to working in the high-tech sector, Japan’s expat scene is diverse and dynamic.
 You’re just as likely to find an entire family relocating in their 40s to start new careers as you are to see university students taking a year or two to work, save, and travel.
-Happily, no matter what their career path, there are excellent Japanese health insurance options for foreigners.
+Happily, no matter what their career path, there are excellent options for health insurance in Japan for foreigners.

-Japan has had universal healthcare since 1961 – and foreigners can be a part of the system.
-Under the current system of healthcare in Japan, 70% of the cost associated with medical appointments, hospital visits, tests, and prescriptions are billed to the government.
+Japan has had universal coverage since 1961 – and foreigners can be a part of the system.
+Under the current healthcare system in Japan, 70% of the cost associated with medical appointments, hospital visits, tests, and prescriptions are billed to the government.
 Patients are responsible for the remaining 30%.
 In some circumstances, largely dependent on income, the patient’s share can be even less, either 20% or even 10%.

-How Expats In Japan Can Qualify For Health Insurance
+How Expats In Japan Can Qualify for Local Japanese Health Insurance Cover

 Overall, SHI is more economical than NHI.
 The cost of SHI is split between employee and employer.
 Furthermore, SHI includes coverage for family members, NHI does not.
 Therefore, if one family member is working and covered by NHI, the remaining family members will need to apply on their own.
 As well, unemployed people are required to register with NHI.